leemeichin/say-cheese/readme.md

 # NOTE

 Despite being unmaintained for many years this library still gets starred and forked quite frequently.
-Please file issues or contribute back from your forks, if you can, and I will share maintainer status with anyone who can help make this a canonical library.
+Please file issues or contribute back from your forks, if you can, and I will share maintainer status with anyone who can help make this a canonical library with a v2.

 [**Demo**](http://leemachin.github.com/say-cheese)